edhowland/viper/Bugs.md

 # Todo list

+## Make a IOS (FrameStack) a stub.

+This is for use in MiniTest esp. test_virtual_machine.rb and others.

+Currently, this is being done manually by def setup/teardown.
+Investigate the MiniTest stub/mocking framework.

 ## vshtest/test_test.vsh: function _test_test_d_dot_dot ..

 This test skipped because errors with Ruby error about undefined method '[]' in IOStream.